Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        "configured"
        ```

-       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
+       * If the `configuration_status` is `pending`, then wait for the job to finish before continuing.
-       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
+       * If the `configuration_status` is `failed`, then this means the failed CFS job `configuration_status` should be addressed now for this node.
-       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.
+       * If the `configuration_status` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.
-       * If the `configurationStatus` is `failed`, then see
+       * If the `configuration_status` is `failed`, then see
          [Troubleshoot Failed CFS Sessions](../configuration_management/Troubleshoot_CFS_Session_Failed.md)
          for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.